kingrice92/Soil-Data-Explorer/README.md

 ## Run Instructions

-Once Anaconda is installed, launch the Spyder development environment from the Anaconda navigator and these should scripts shouldwork out of the box.
+Once Anaconda is installed, launch the Spyder development environment from the Anaconda navigator and these scripts should work out of the box.